cedwards/intothesaltmine/chapters/secret-storage/gpg-agent.rst

 There are a few settings that need to be defined in order for this to work properly.
 The next two sections tell the system that you want to use an agent, and how that agent should be used to prompt you for a passphrase.

+It is important to note that the gpg-agent has a default cache ttl value.
+If the key is not unlocked or requested within that cache time the passphrase will be forgotten and you'll need to request it again.

+I have solved this by increasing the default max-cache-ttl value to one day as well as configured a salt scheduler to request a "cache" token from the secret store on a regular interval.
+On each successful request the max-cache-ttl is reset and the countdown starts over.
+The combination of a one-time unlocking and regular queries for an encrypted value will allow the cache to remain effective until the system or the services is restarted.

 gpg.conf